-Jessie Minassian: And in my mind, in the universe where everything and everyone revolved around me, my dad was at the center of most of the conflict, my stepdad.
-Um, it seemed like he was unreasonable, that I couldn’t do anything right, that he was always angry.
-And I was just done.
-And so I decided I was going to run away, at least I thought I would.
-And so I started stuffing my backpack with various sundry items, like the $10 I had, because that was going to help.
+Jessie Minassian: … and in my mind, in the universe where everything and everyone revolved around me, my dad was at the center of most of the conflict, my stepdad.
+Um, it seemed like he was unreasonable, that I couldn’t do anything right, that he was always angry, and I was just done.
+And so I decided I was gonna run away, at least I thought I would.
+And so I started stuffing my backpack with various, uh, sundry items like the $10 dollars I had-

 Jessie: It is so good to be here with you guys.

-Jessie: Yeah, absolutely.
-I think – I think we better preface this whole episode first by saying, I’m so thankful for your grace and the collective grace from listeners because this is not something that I am great at either… (Laughter)
+Jessie: Hmm.
+Yeah, absolutely.
+I think, I think we better preface this whole episode (laughs) first by saying I’m so thankful for your grace and the collective grace from listeners, because this is not something that I am great at either (laughs) of that conflict-

 Jessie: Oh, goodness.